 A model to describe the counts distribution is first chosen.
-When working with technical replicates (technicalReplicates = TRUE in diffExpressedVariants), the Poisson model is chosen in kissDE and the glmnet R package [6] (model $\mathcal{M}(\phi = 0)$) is used.
+When working with technical replicates (technicalReplicates = TRUE in diffExpressedVariants), the Poisson model (model $\mathcal{M}(\phi = 0)$ ) is chosen in kissDE.

 When working with biological replicates (technicalReplicates = FALSE in diffExpressed Variants), the Poisson distribution's variance parameter is in general not flexible enough to describe the data, because replicates add several sources of variance.